jasonsahl/wgfast/README.md

 3. To verify your installation, enter the wgfast directory and type the command below.
 If everything is working correctly, all tests should pass: python tests/test_all_functions.py
+4. If you are installing WG-FAST on linux x86, you should export the PATH to the binaries.
+For example, if your base installation directory is /Users/jsahl/wgfast, you should do: export PATH=/Users/jsahl/wgfast/bin:$PATH

 ####Test data####
 1. A sample SNP matrix is included with WG-FAST: